nassimgha/nassimgha/README.md

 - 👋 Hi, I’m Nasim Ghazanfari Nasrabadi @nassimgha
-- 🌱 I’m currently studying for a Master of Data Science at UBC Vancouver.
-I will graduate in June, 2024.
+- 🌱 I have completed a Master of Data Science at UBC Vancouver.
-- 🌱 I'm working on my capstone project with Vancouver Whitecaps FC.
-The project is predicting the performance of players in different teams and leagues.
+- 🌱 I worked on my capstone project with Vancouver Whitecaps FC.
+The project was predicting the performance of players in different teams and leagues.
 - 📫 Linkedin Profile: www.linkedin.com/in/nasim-ghazanfari
 - 😄 Pronouns: She/ Her